It is a type of cell or organism that can alter its shape, mainly by spreading and retracting pseudopods.

 These processes are central to meiotic recombination, suggesting that E. histolytica undergoes meiosis.

-Studies of Entamoeba invadens found that, during the conversion of the tetraploid uninucleated trophozoite to the tetranucleated cyst, homologous recombination is enhanced.
+Studies of Entamoeba invadens found that homologous recombination is enhanced during the conversion of the tetraploid uninucleated trophozoite to the tetranucleotide cyst.

-Since Amoebozoa diverged early from the eukaryotic family tree, these results suggest that meiosis was present early in eukaryotic evolution.
+Since Amoebozoa diverged early from the eukaryotic family tree, suggesting that meiosis was present early in eukaryotic evolution.

 Furthermore, these findings are consistent with the proposal by Lahr et al. that most amoeboid lineages are formerly sexual.